-Persistent pain and selling under the ball of the foot and extending towards the toes (most commonly the 2nd).
+Persistent pain and swelling under the ball of the foot and extending towards the toes (most commonly the 2nd).
 Some swelling may be disabled on the top of the foot along with redness.
 Often a sensation of ‘walking on the bones for the foot’ will be described, and there is a positive Lachman’s test.
 Often a tear will result in the toes splaying (daylight sign) and clawing.

 Diagnosis of a plantar plate tear can often be challenging due to the complex nature of the anatomy of the foot.
 Careful history taking and an examination of the area of pain is required to determine the extent and cause of the tear.
 If necessary, further investigations such as x-rays or diagnostic ultrasound may be ordered by your podiatrist to help evaluate the severity of the problem.

 Initial treatment of the tear will focus on symptom relief.
 This may involve the use of anti-inflammatory medications, strapping of the toe, off-loading padding, altered footwear and activity modification.
 Following this treatment will focus on the underlying causes of the problem, such as flat feet, bunions and hammer toes.
-Your podiatrist will perform a thorough biomechanical assessment to determine the best course of action to offload the forefoot and decrease the mechanical stress on the area.
+Your podiatrist will perform a thorough biomechanical assessment to determine the best course of action to offload the forefoot and decrease the mechanical stress in the area.
 This injury usually occurs gradually and is best treated in the early stages.
 Often a customised soft full-length orthotic and footwear modifications can prevent the problem from progressing.

 Occasionally surgery needs to be performed, either frank repair of the plantar plate or in chronic cases, a resection osteotomy may be suggested.